 The third benefit is a larger juice container.
 The juice container catches juice as it exits the juicer.
 The larger the container, the less frequently you have to empty and replace it while juicing.
 The Compact’s container is 32 oz. while the Plus’ container is 40 oz.

 The fourth and final benefit involves the materials used for each juicer’s body.
 The Compact has a standard plastic body.
-The Plus has a heavy grade polymer body.
+The Plus has a heavier grade polymer body.
 Thankfully, the juicer’s body is the last part you need to worry about cracking or breaking over continued use.
 However, if you value the Plus’ more heavy duty body it may be a reason for you to get the Plus.

 Are any one or all four of these benefits enough of a reason (or reasons) for us to recommend that you spend the extra $50 (approx.) to get the Plus.
 No, they’re not.